No. 214 Squadron RAF: Between the Wars

 Post war the squadron was moved to Egypt but it was disbanded on 1 February 1920 with its crew and aircraft merged into No. 216 Squadron RAF.

 On 16 September 1935 the personnel and equipment of 'B' Flight of No. 9 Squadron RAF were used to create a new No. 214 (B) Squadron at RAF Boscombe Down, Wiltshire, flying the Vickers Virginia Mk.
 X bomber.
-(Note: No.9 squadron were in the process of upgrading from the Virginia to the Handley Page Heyford).
-In October 1935 the unit moved to RAF Andover, taking part in exercises at RAF Aldergrove, Belfast, in September 1936.
-On returning from Northern Ireland, the squadron flew directly to a new base, RAF Scampton, Lincs, but in October 1936 seven of their Virginia aircraft were damaged on the ground due to 70mph winds.
+(Note: No.9 squadron were in the process of upgrading from the Virginia to the Handley Page Heyford) In October 1935 the unit moved to RAF Andover, taking part in exercises at RAF Aldergrove, Belfast, in September 1936.
+On returning from Northern Ireland, the squadron flew directly to a new base, RAF Scampton, Lincs, but in October 1936 seven of their Virginia aircraft were damaged on the ground due to 70 mph winds.
 Shortly afterwards, in January 1937, the squadron began re-equipping with the Handley Page H.P.54 Harrow.

-On 25 March 1937, whilst ferrying 214 squadron pilots to the Handley Page factory at Radlett aerodrome to collect new Harrow aircraft, Harrow K6940 clipped an express train travelling at 60mph, ripping the roof off the kitchen car.
+On 25 March 1937, whilst ferrying 214 squadron pilots to the Handley Page factory at Radlett aerodrome to collect new Harrow aircraft, Harrow K6940 clipped an express train travelling at 60 mph, ripping the roof off the kitchen car.
 Fortunately there were no fatalities either on board the Harrow, or the train, but the aircraft crash-landed and was written off.

 In April 1937, the squadron moved again to RAF Feltwell in Norfolk.
 In another incident involving their new aircraft, two Harrows (out of a formation of three) collided in mid-air whilst practising for a display.
 All five personnel on board the two aircraft were killed.

 At this time, No.214 Squadron itself parented another unit, when 'B' Flight became the nucleus of the re-formed No. 37 Squadron RAF.

 On 6 October 1938, 214 squadron lost another Harrow, this time to a lightning strike; all six crew parachuted to safety.
 This was one of three Harrows lost on that date, all on night exercises, all due to lightning strikes, the other two aircraft coming from 215 squadron.